Java-SpringBoot/visitor-openshift/README.md

 ### What is this repository for? ###

-* Institute Visitors Program is a part of institute program for taking notes from institute visitors it programmed in jdbc simple DAO and MySQL database with restEasy to get my data in JSON format I will start front-end progarmming in Jquery the program is for testing openshift with database
+* Institute Visitors Program is a part of institute program for taking notes from institute visitors it programmed in jdbc simple DAO and MySQL database with restEasy to get my data in JSON format I will start front-end progarmming in Jquery .

+-the program is for testing openshift with database
-* Version 0.7
+* Version 1.8